 1986: NBC broadcast the final episode of season 2 of the “Cosby Show” co-created by Ed Weinberger which was the number sitcom for the 1985-1986 season

-1986(6th of Iyar, 5746): Author and journalist Theodore White passed away.
+1986(6th of Iyar, 5746): Seventy one year old author and journalist Theodore White passed away.
 White first gained fame covering China during World War II for the Time/Life media empire.
 His honest reporting got him in trouble with Right Wing Americans and he ended up coming back to the States after the war.
 White had been so effective as a reporter because he spoke Chinese, a language he learned quite by accident while studying at Harvard.
 A whole new generation of Americans came to know him for his prize winning popular political science treatise, The Making in President which told the story of the Nixon-Kennedy campaign in 1960.
 It provided many Americans with their first insight as to how the American electoral system really worked.
 Although he was to write several “making of a President” books, none would come close to the original effort which spawned a whole new genre of political reporting.

 1988(28th of Iyar, 5748): Yom Yerushalayim